Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 ================
 Tanainan Chuanchaiyakul

-The actual code file: <https://github.com/Tanainan/statcheck/blob/master/R/TC%20RMSEA%20%2B%2B%20.R>
+The actual code file: <https://github.com/Tanainan/statcheck/blob/master/R/TC%20RMSEA%20%2B%2B%20.R> The files you will need include: TC RMSEA++.R , TC getPDF.R , and TC numbers.
+The TC RMSEA MG = 2.R is for computing multi-group with \# groups = 2.
+You will also need to set the working directory or where you would like the CSV output to be saved.

-The first part of the code is the same as statcheck, but only different function name.
+The first part of the code is the same as statcheck function, but only different function name.

 ``` r
 checkRMSEA <-